-At NLPR, flextime is an integrated part in the way of working.
-So, my time as an intern has given me some insights to how it actually is to work flextime and which parameters that needs to be taken into account.
+At NLPR, flexible hours is an integrated part in the way of working.
+So, my time as an intern has given me some insights to how it actually is to work flextime and which parameters that need to be taken into account.

 Within the field of communication, qualities like creativity and problem-solving are highly valued, which don’t necessarily mean that they are best performed when working in an office from nine to five.
 Accordingly, working flextime is becoming more and more common and new activity-based offices constantly pop up.
 The flexibility aspect can thereby be considered as a silver lining for a job.